 Figure 4.
 Externally attachable inter-chamber plates: (a) Structure of inter-chamber plates.
-The values shown in the figure are given in [mm], (b) Fabrication of the plates with 3D printer, (c) 0.5 mm thick plates placed on the actuator, (6) 1 mm thick plates placed on the actuator, (6) 2 mm thick plates placed on the actuator.
+The values shown in the figure are given in [mm], (b) Fabrication of the plates with 3D printer, (c) 0.5 mm thick plates placed on the actuator, (d) 1 mm thick plates placed on the actuator, (e) 1.5 mm thick plates placed on the actuator, (f) 2 mm thick plates placed on the actuator.

 The actuator contains 15 chambers; therefore, 14 plates are needed to fill all the places between every chamber.
-The distance between the chambers is 1.5 mm, which determines the thickness of the plates (li).
-The plates were manufactured in various thicknesses: l_1 = 0.5 mm, 1 mm, 1.5 mm, and 2 mm (Figure 4).
+The distance between the chambers is 1.5 mm, which determines the thickness of the plates (l_t).
+The plates were manufactured in various thicknesses: $l_t = 0.5$ mm, 1 mm, 1.5 mm, and 2 mm (Figure 4).
 The effect of the plates on the initial state of the actuator is clearly visible in Figure 4c.
 The 0.5 mm and 1 mm plates have almost no effect on the curvature of the actuator, however, the 1.5 mm and 2 mm plates clearly influence it.
 During the measurements, these effects were not considered, therefore the effect of the plates could only be examined in the case of an actuator under pressure.
 The plates were produced using a Creality CR-20 FDM 3D printer and 1.75 mm diameter PLA filament from Herz.
 The printing parameters are shown in Table 2.